 Update hardware drivers

-By default, Windows 10 automatically downloads and installs latest hardware drivers but it’s a good idea to manually download and install latest drivers.
-Check the version of a driver and then check the latest available version on manufacturer’s website to confirm that you’ve installed the newest version of the driver.
+By default, Windows 10 automatically downloads and installs the latest hardware drivers, but it’s a good idea to manually download and install the latest drivers.
+Check the version of a driver and then check the latest available version on the manufacturer’s website to confirm that you’ve installed the newest version of the driver.

 Uninstall unnecessary pre-installed apps & programs